 The only catch: Standard (free) videos are only available for personal use and require attribution to Videezy.com.
 To use these files commercially or gain access to Pro-only footage, you’ll need to buy a license, credits, or a premium account.
 On the flip side, there is 4K footage available to standard users as well.
 If you have a noncommercial project, your options are many.

-Free stock film, licensed under CC0 and able to be used for any kind of project – even commercial.
+Free stock film, licensed under CC0, can be used for any kind of project – even commercial.
 What more could you want?
 Pexels was started as a free stock photo website, but it’s expanded to include short community-contributed video clips.

 Many videos are focused on nature and cityscapes, but you can find just as many with streets and people as the subject.
 If you can’t find what you’re looking for, try using the search or tagging features.
 And remember that you can hover over thumbnails to see a preview.

 Pixabay is another stock image website that dabbles in free videos, but what differentiates it from its competitors is the fair selection of 4K files – few and far between on stock film sites.
-While there are only a few hundred HD and 4K videos, the subjects are variable – ranging from landscape footage to the abstract.
+While there are only a few hundred HD and 4K videos, the subjects vary from landscape footage to the abstract.
 It’s a small but diverse selection.

 All images on Pixabay are submitted by users and licensed under CC0 so that they can be used for just about anything.

 Free High-Quality Cinematic Footage